bitsnaps/hello-docker-compose/README.md

 docker images
 ```
 ## Known issue:
-The total size is > 1Gb, this can be optimized if you use smaller docker images (e.g. alpine...).
+The total size is > 1Gb, this can be optimized if you use a smaller docker images (e.g. alpine...).